Secure Shell connects a client with a server via Ethernet. A typical application is open a console and log into a remote machine.

 There is the client program ssh whereas on the other end the sshd server daemon has to run.

-Check if the client has ssh keys: ls -a ~/.ssh.
-The ssh keys are the two files as id_<key_type>.pub and id_<key type>.
-If there are no keys, create them as regular user: ssh-keygen
+Check if the client has ssh keys: ls -a ~/.ssh. ssh key pairs are two files as id_ and <key_type>.pubid_.
+If there are no keys, create them as regular user: ssh-keygen <key type>

 additionally an optional passphrase can be entered.